 I have all the Dividend Aristocrats listed in the first column.
 Then next to that I have a random generator so that you can pick stocks from this list at random (I’m doing it for the purposes of this article to illustrate.
 I don’t pick stocks at random for my personal portfolio).
 To use the random generator, simply click in any of the cells in column C and hit F2 and then enter.
 Double clicking a cell in this column should also work.

 I ran the random generator and picked the first 20 stocks that it came up with (see the second tab and below).
 I copied these stocks in from the first tab and pasted them in the second tab Column C as shown below.
-Then I input all my assumptions: $500,000 in principle invested, 20 stocks total, input the dividend yield of all the stocks and the first dividend pay date.
+Then I input all my assumptions: $500,000 in principal invested, 20 stocks total, input the dividend yield of all the stocks and the first dividend pay date.
 A formula drives the rest of the pay dates so no worries putting that in.
 I then sorted everything by “1st Pay Date” oldest to newest.
 This is what a 20-stock Dividend Aristocrats Portfolio looks like:

 I’m trying to show just how easy it is to set up a portfolio of dividend stocks that, in aggregate, pay you bi-weekly throughout the entire year.
 It’s one of the big advantages to owning individual stocks.
 You get to pick when you’d like to be paid.
 Not many investments are like that.
 I chose 20 stocks for the sample because I think this represents a good number of stocks to A.) be well-diversified and B.) space out your dividend payments evenly.